top of page

 The outcome

-Most importantly, the agency survived the pandemic with minimal layoffs — thanks to stronger internal systems and a team that could run things independently.
+When the pandemic hit, the agency survived with minimal layoffs - thanks to stronger internal systems and a capable, self-running team.

-They even expanded to handle new hotel partnerships and contracts.
+They’ve since expanded to manage new hotel partnerships and contracts with ease.

 Image by Marco Tjokro